“…the clamors of…factious men are often mistaken for patriotism.”

 – Benjamin Franklin

-We must each decide if we are willing to restore, preserve and advance the healthy civic functioning of our Republic.
+We must each decide if we’re willing to restore, preserve and advance the healthy civic functioning of both our Republic and ourselves.
 If we are, then we must harness our love of country and use its power to reinforce the center.
-This mission will be accomplished by altering behavior, not by changing opinions, so we will rely on the respect and support of fellow citizens who may or may not agree with us politically.
-Our common cause is to give our primary allegiance to the integrity of the American Process, not to our own interests.
-The Founders’ word for this most respected attribute of citizens was Virtue.
-Our fellow citizens who still value that virtue, regardless of party, are our true compatriots.
-We need to re-learn how to recognize each other.
+This mission will be accomplished by changing our behavior, not by abandoning our opinions, so we will rely on the respect and support of fellow citizens who may or may not agree with us politically.

 Our willingness to do so is the measure of the sincerity of our patriotism.